 #1 If you are visiting a paid exhibition, minimise the time you or your family spends in a queue by buying tickets online before you visit.

-#2 Avoid queuing to purchase food by bringing a picnic lunch to enjoy in the Great Hall or Grollo Equiset Garden.
+#3 Avoid queuing to purchase food by bringing food from home to enjoy in the Great Hall or Grollo Equiset Garden.
 Please note that you will be required to cloak large bags that can’t be stored under a pram, when you enter the Gallery.

-This program is presented by NGV Voluntary Guides and is open to groups from aged-care and community centres supporting people with dementia including Alzheimers disease.
+This program is presented by NGV Guides and is open to groups from aged-care and community centres supporting people with dementia including Alzheimers disease.
 Each centre is invited to bring a group of up to 5 people, along with carer/s and volunteers, to participate in 5-10 visits to the Gallery during the year.
+Make an enquiry

 NGV Learning is committed to providing inclusive programs that meet the needs of all participating students.
 Teachers are invited to discuss the needs of their students with the bookings team or an educator prior to booking: